Student numbers dataset

 - Data is drawn from the National Schools Statistics Collection (NSSC) collected in August each year and published in ABS, Schools, Australia.

-- In 2020, restrictions due to COVID-19 may have impacted on NSSC enrolment data.
+- In 2020 and 2021, restrictions due to COVID-19 may have impacted on NSSC enrolment data.
 However, students who were learning remotely, or whose schooling was temporarily disrupted due to COVID-19 at the time of the collection were included in the count.
 Overall, it is estimated that the impacts of COVID-19 on the data were minor.
-For further details see Schools Australia 2020.
+For further details see Schools, Australia 2020 and 2021.

 - Categories used in tables and graphs showing "school level" are "primary" and "secondary".
 In some tables, the categories "primary", "junior secondary", "senior secondary" and "total secondary" are used.